The Dilema

 Companies like AirArms have already done this with their S510 Tactical.
 Although it is very similar to their S510 Ultimate Sporter with similar performance, the addition of the tactical stock and Picatinny Rails have catapulted it to win the "Airgun of the Year" award at BSS 2023.

-Dovetail Vs Picatinny Mounts for Airguns: So why is Picatinny the options manufacturers are now moving to?
+Dovetail Vs Picatinny Mounts for Airguns: So why is Picatinny the option manufacturers are now moving to?

 Well as a manufacturer, when it comes to choosing a mount for your airgun, there are two main types to consider: Picatinny mounts and dovetail mounts.
 Both types have their own advantages and disadvantages.